IvanUkhov/blog/_drafts/2019-12-31-net-promoter.md

 where $$y_i$$ refers to the $$i$$th row of matrix $$y$$ introduced earlier.
-The family of multinomial distributions is a generalization of the family of binomial distribution to more than two outcomes.
+The family of multinomial distributions is a generalization of the family of binomial distributions to more than two outcomes.

 The above gives a data distribution.
-In order to complete the modeling part, we need to decide on a prior distribution for $$\theta_i$$.
-Each $$\theta_i$$ is a simplex of probabilities.
-In such a case, a reasonable choice is a Dirichlet
+In order to complete the modeling part, we need to decide on a prior probability distribution for $$\theta_i$$.
+Each
-distribution:
+$$\theta_i$$ is a simplex of probabilities.
+In such a case, a reasonable choice is a Dirichlet distribution:

 $$
 \theta_i | \phi \sim \text{Dirichlet}(\phi)